RE-DOCTOR-AI/Web-SDK-Documentation/README.md

 ## How to integrate Re.Doctor Web SDK into your web solution
 ### Introduction
-  RE.DOCTOR Web SDK is the software which allow to collect PPG signal and estimate some Helath parameter based on that.<BR/>
+  RE.DOCTOR Web SDK is the software which allow to estimate some Helath parameter based on PPG signal.<BR/>
-    On current version the following parameters are available:<BR/>
+    On the current version the following parameters are available:<BR/>
     1. Blood Oxygen<BR/>
     2. Heart Rate<BR/>
     3. Respiration Rate<BR/>